0330 822 0505

 What does it mean for your mortgage application?

-Worst case scenario – your mortgage offer could be withdrawn, resulting in the sale falling through.
+The worst-case scenario is that your mortgage offer could be withdrawn, resulting in the sale falling through.
 Mortgage offer rules state that a lender must be informed of any change in circumstances that could affect your ability to repay.

-If not, it’s likely the change will be picked up in the final checks made before completion.
+If not, the change is likely to be picked up in the final checks made before completion.
 This could put the whole property sale at risk right at the point when the keys are about to be handed over to you.

 In addition, your lender could add notes to your application for other potential lenders to see.

-However, if you inform your lender about the situation – whatever that may be – they will likely reassess your application and move forward from there.
-This could result in your receiving a new, lower mortgage offer than your original one.
+However, if you inform your lender about the situation, whatever that may be, they will likely reassess your application and move forward from there.
+This could result in you receiving a new, lower mortgage offer than your original one.

-Alternatively, if you speak with a mortgage advisor they can help you find a new lender if necessary, who can provide the mortgage you needed on the original terms.
+Alternatively, if you speak with a mortgage advisor, they can help you find a new lender to provide the mortgage you need on the original terms.

 Which lenders have you already tried?